Chief Financial Officer

 The additional 74,000 SF of office and labs were created to reflect the company’s culture.
 Modern lab space and unique amenities that encourage collaboration, accessibility, engagement, and fun.
 This included a fitness center, conference rooms, cafeteria, huddle areas, standing work areas, and window seating with extensive open space and glass construction.
 Agios’ corporate headquarters now supports their passion as collaborators and scientific leaders.

-Transformed the space they were occupying as a temporary solution to their new “Innovation Space”.
+Foundation Medicines’ new – “Innovation Space”.
 The team was tasked to create a space that would allow for collaborative and innovative thinking.
-The final design rendition captured the essence of the vibrant work space to meet their objective and consisted of a main conference room with glass walls, surrounded by several small seating areas intended for small group collaboration.
+The final design rendition captured the essence of the vibrant work space to meet their objective and consisted of a main conference room with glass walls, surrounded by seating areas intended for small group collaboration.
 This space boasts several unique design features that offer a fresh feel.
 The bright colors distinctly delineate the common areas from the adjacent offices and lab areas.
-Exceptional architectural features like FilzFelt hanging walls and laminated wooden tree-like structures were custom made and assembled in small clusters to resemble groves of trees.
+Exceptional architectural features laminated wooden tree-like structures were assembled in small clusters to resemble groves of trees.
 This new space will provide Foundation Medicine the platform to continue their mission of “empowering the work and research of everyone engaged in the fight against cancer”.

 25,000 SF of lab and office built in ten weeks.
 The new space includes G&A space, biology space and a small BL3 lab.
 BL3 has its own kill station, stainless steel emergency shower and stainless steel casework.
 Large open kitchen, multiple conference rooms, numerous monitors and state of the art IT/Teledata setups.
 Labs consist of Cell Culture Labs, Virus lab, FACs lab and 1 large open lab.